Knockout 3 to 4 Guide

 Binding expressions are stricter

-Section titled “Binding expressions are stricter”The binding parser is designed to work without eval or new Function, which is a security and CSP improvement, but it also means some legacy inline expression patterns need to be revisited.
+Section titled “Binding expressions are stricter”The binding parser is designed to work without eval or new Function, which is a security and CSP improvement.
+The compatibility build still rewrites a few legacy inline function (...) { ... } binding expressions, but if you are moving to the reference build or cleaning up code, prefer named methods or arrow functions.

 Section titled “Security and CSP improve”TKO is designed for stricter Content Security Policies and avoids the older eval-style parsing approach.
 If your application needs stronger CSP compliance, this is one of the clearest migration benefits.